Anacristina0914/GSA.Tissue.Celltype.Enrich/README.md

 ```
 ## Tissue Enrichment Analysis
 ### Tissue Dataset Preparation
 GTEx analysis v8 2017-06-05 gene-level median TPM by tissue dataset was retrieved from the [GTEx database](https://gtexportal.org/home/datasets) and further processed as described in Bryois et al. 2020[[1]](#1) and its corresponding github repository [jbryois/scRNA_disease](https://github.com/jbryois/scRNA_disease/blob/master/Code_Paper/Code_GTEx/get_GTEx_input.md).
 The final file used for the tissue enrichment analysis ([top10.txt](https://github.com/jbryois/scRNA_disease/blob/master/Code_Paper/Code_GTEx/MAGMA/top10.txt)) contains the 10% most specific genes by tissue, where specificity is calculated dividiving the expression of each gene in a tissue divided by total expression of that gene in all tissues.

+### GWAS Summary Statistics and Genloc file Prepation

 ``` R

 ```

 ## Contributing